iAmErmac/Voxel-Doom-VR/README.md

 * Cheello - All the voxel artworks
 * Nash - Zscript for Voxel Doom and Sprite Shadow mod
 * Ermac - Code modifications for backward compatibility and SpriteShadow mod for Voxel Doom

+## Licenses

+* Voxel Doom II (By Cheello and Nash) is licensed under GPL v3.0
+* Voxel Doom II SpriteShadow (By Ermac) is licensed under MIT License